MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 || Sign out.|

 > [!TIP]
 > You can work with a guide as an author or operator and make a call at the same time.
 This is useful if you need to consult with a remote expert on a procedure.
-The remore expert can see everything that you see on your HoloLens and provide instructions as needed.
+The remote expert can see everything that you see on your HoloLens and provide instructions as needed.
 You can also make a call

 ## The Main menu is at your beck and call